 By the end of the school year, there are many high frequency words on the Word Wall.

 It’s always fun to play a game of Wordo to fill in a little time!
 But more importantly, it’s great practice for those high frequency words before students leave for summer break.
 Wordo is just like playing Bingo but with word wall words.
 Read more about how to

 Another quick Word Wall activity for review is “Be A Mind Reader”!
 The teacher gives a set of clues (one clue at a time) about a word on the Word Wall.
 With each clue students are scanning the words on the wall to figure out which word is the mystery word.
 The students are trying to “read your mind” to figure out the word.
 All students need is a little piece of paper or small dry erase board to play.

 Read more about how to play in this blog post, 4 Word Wall Activities Students Can Do Every Week.

 What other activities do you have in your End of the School Year Box of Tricks?

 Until next time...

-Grab access to this FREE Resource Library for valuable resources for planning and organizing literacy instruction.
+Grab access to this FREE Resource Library for the WORDO gameboard and other valuable resources for planning and organizing literacy instruction.